ramonesreal/BatBI/README.md

 ```
 ### 2. Configure the Core API (Node.js Backend)

-Navigate to the backend directory, install the required packages, and configure your environment variables:
+Navigate to the backend directory and install the required packages:
 ```bash
 cd backend
 npm install